Microsoft Project Online retires September 30, 2026, migrate to a modern platform before it's too late.Start migration

 How to get your specific number

-We built a free migration cost calculator that runs the six-category math against your specific inputs.
-Enter your PM count, active-project count, historical-project count, current annual spend, geographic distribution, and integration posture, and it produces a low/high 3-year range with per-category breakdown, sensitivity analysis identifying your top three cost drivers, and an Onplana comparison showing where migration cost reduces versus a generic destination.
+We built a free migration cost calculator that runs the migration math against your specific inputs.
+Enter your PM count, active-project count, historical-project count, current annual spend, geographic distribution, and integration posture, and it produces:

 The calculator output is designed to be pasted directly into a business case.
 The per-category breakdown maps to budget line items; the sensitivity analysis gives you three specific "if X changes, cost moves by Y" statements that a CFO can sanity-check against real data.